jafar-jabr/react-native-twilio/CONTRIBUTING.md

 yarn test
 ```

-To edit the Objective-C or Swift files, open `example/ios/TwilioExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-twilio`.
+To edit the Objective-C or Swift files, open `example/ios/TwilioExample.xcworkspace` in XCode and find the source files at `Pods > Development Pods > react-native-Twilio`.

 To edit the Java or Kotlin files, open `example/android` in Android studio and find the source files at `react-native-twilio` under `Android`.